 Wouldn’t it feel great to embrace it?
 Let’s take over a hashtag right now.
 Because what’s been posted with the #uglybujo hashtag to date isn’t nearly ugly enough.
 Find your ugliest pages and post them now.
 (I only needed to flip open to find mine!)

-Want a free e-book on Bullet Journal Ideas or How to Journal?
-Subscribe and choose your ebook to browse at your leisure.
+Want a free e-book on Bullet Journal Ideas?
+Subscribe and download to browse at your leisure.